scikit-learn-contrib/metric-learn/doc/introduction.rst

 Additional Resources
 ====================

-To know more about metric learning, one can refer to the following resources:
+For more information about metric learning and its applications, one can refer to the following resources:

 - **Tutorial:** `Similarity and Distance Metric Learning with Applications to Computer Vision